 My pretty child, my sweet one.

-Being as Morrison was only a teenage when he wrote this I think it’s pretty clear he wasn’t talking to his actual child.
+Being as Morrison was only a teenager when he wrote this I think it’s pretty clear he wasn’t talking to his actual child.
 In fact “officially” he never had any children although there were several paternity suits filed against him!
 I imagine this line is meant to be taken in a spiritual way.
 Once again this is a phrase you would associate with the seventies.

 Choose the day and